amirhajibabaei/AutoForce/theforce/cl/README.md

 faster kinetic damping (smaller `tdamp`) may be needed, at least in the beginning of training.
 In general faster damping leads to smoother training.

+`ml_filter` is used for smooth variation of forces when the ML model is updated.
+The sudden changes of forces will appear as residual force which shrinks every step by a factor given by `ml_filter` (e.g. 0.9).
+This smoothens the dynamics but it can also lead to bad dynamics (bond breaking, etc) if the frequency of ML updates is too much (e.g. at the beginning of training).

 #### Parameters for structure relaxation (file=`ARGS`)
 The parameters for structure relaxation (minimization of forces)